SIDN/unboundcheck/README.md

 # Portfolio check

-A Go program that checkes a list of domain name of (DNSSEC) resolving errors.
+A Go program that checks a list of domain name for (DNSSEC) resolving errors.